sangjunyoo-phd/Investment-Assistance-Dashboard/README.md

 This project is an LLM tool built to assist in investment analysis and decision-making.
 It leverages a **local large language model (LLM)** to provide brief results for investment research from natural language queries.
-Implemented an **Evaluator-Optimizer Agentic Workflow** for reliable query result with small models and DuckDuckGoSearch to **fetch the up-to-date data**.
+Implemented an **Evaluator-Optimizer Agentic Workflow** for reliable query result with Yahoo Finance and DuckDuckGoSearch to **fetch the up-to-date data**.

 **Warning**:  Do not use it for actual investment decisions.
 The responsibility for any financial decisions rests solely with the user.

 ## Key Features:
 * **Local LLM with Ollama** for cost free privacy.
-* **Agentic Workflow** for efficient agent calls to gather data and perform analysis.
+* **Agentic Workflow** for efficient agent calls to gather and analyze data.
-* **Up-to-Date Data** including stock prices, market news and reports, ensuring it always work with the most recent information.
+* **Up-to-Date Data** including stock prices, market news, and reports, ensuring it always work with the most recent information.

 ## Prerequisites